Vincent-Bouton/Becode/learning-html-css/progressive-enhancement/doc-guide-typo/README.md

 ![screenshot](./asset/site.png)

-The idea was to imagine a 404 page but not really enjoy about this one.
+The objective was to reproduce a model of a site to the nearest pixel.

 ### Built with